 "At the end of the day, a deal is not going to get over the finish line if it's not win-win" - Dustin Intihar.

 According to Dustin, there are many private companies out there who don't want to be found.
 These are mostly the 3rd, 4th, or 5th generation family-owned businesses that initially have no interest in selling their business.
 Sometimes, the owner isn't even the one running the business.

 They just like to stay at a distance which makes finding them even harder.

 The first thing you need to do is find out who is the appropriate person you should start talking to.
 After you figure out who, finding their contact information is crucial.
 Dustin likes to bypass gatekeepers, so he does more work to ensure direct contact with the right person.

 What Dustin likes to do is to start outside his network, as he figures out who is the person that can introduce him to the target company.
 Then he starts expanding outwards and looks into his professional network, past colleagues, or even Linkedin connections.

 At Lubrizol, they look for leadership teams who will stay post-acquisition.
 This is why he never pushes hard if the target doesn't want to sell the company.
 He might offer minority deals or partnerships instead of cutting ties with the company.
-Keeping relationships good and open is important as they might decide to sell in the future.
-However, if the target is open and willing to sell, then he insists on that first meeting.
+Keeping relationships good and open is essential as they might decide to sell in the future.
+However, if the target is open and willing to sell, he insists on that first meeting.